 The mission of the Interior Design program is to provide a comprehensive educational experience that prepares students to be creative, responsible, ethical interior designers who are qualified to successfully enter the design profession, gain the necessary experience to successfully complete the NCIDQ examination, and contribute to the health, safety, and welfare of society and the planet.
 The program prepares students to draw upon critical and analytical thought processes in order to meet the current demands of professional practice and provides the means and lifelong learning skills to positively impact the future of interior design.
 The mission of the Interior Design program is to provide a comprehensive educational experience that prepares students to be creative, responsible, ethical interior designers who are qualified to successfully enter the design profession, gain the necessary experience to successfully complete the NCIDQ examination, and contribute to the health, safety, and welfare of society and the planet.
-The program prepares students to draw upon critical and analytical thought processes in order to meet the current demands of professional practice to successfully complete the NCIDQ examination, and contribute to the health, safety, and welfare of society and the planet.
 The program prepares students to draw upon critical and analytical thought processes in order to meet the current demands of professional practice and provides the means and lifelong learning skills to positively impact the future of interior design.